ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 {PANEL: Indexing.NumberOfLargeSegmentsToMergeInSingleBatch}

 EXPERT ONLY:

+* This configuration applies only to the Lucene indexing engine.

-Number of large segments defined by [Indexing.LargeSegmentSizeToMergeInMb](../../server/configuration/indexing-configuration#indexing.largesegmentsizetomergeinmb) to merge in a single batch.
+* Number of large segments defined by [Indexing.LargeSegmentSizeToMergeInMb](../../server/configuration/indexing-configuration#indexing.largesegmentsizetomergeinmb) to merge in a single batch.

+---

 - **Type**: `int`
 - **Default**: `2`